-Any violation of this policy shall result in disciplinary action in accord with the code of student conduct for the applicable school.
+If students need to place a phone call during the day, they should request to go to the main office to use the office phone.
+Any violation of this policy shall result in disciplinary actions.
 The school/school system shall not be responsible for loss, damage, or theft of any electronic device on school system property.